iftec/BigBangBookstore/README.md

     The user can search the database by name or title for books.
 * Delete my account
     * The user can delete their account from the accounts page.
+* Ensure my payment details are secure.
+    * The Payment system uses Stripe to ensure the payment details are secure.

 ### Automated Testing
 Automated Testing